tobias-holden/environment_calibration/README.md

 For any round in which there was an improvement in overall score will contain all of the same files shown above for LF_0.
 If no improvment, only those shown for LF\_<n_batches> above will appear.

+After the calibration loop completes, `post_calibration_analysis` produces a few meta-performance plots and fits a GP to each objective separately for more detailed parameter sensitivity analysis.
+This produces the files:

+-   performance/
+    -    GP/
+        -    <scoretype>_LS.csv   # For each scoretype calculated
+        -    length_scales.png
+        -    predictions.png
+        -    timing.png

 Additionally, plots of score and parameter convergence over time can be produced by running **post_calibration_plots.Rmd**, with the appropriate <exp_label>.

 This produces new files inside simulations/output/<exp_label>: